 How to Make Crockpot Garlic Parmesan Chicken Pasta

 As with most crockpot meals, there's just a touch of prep before you can sit back and let your dinner cook itself!
 Here's how to do it.
+(See complete instructions in the recipe card below.)

 - Prepare the crockpot.
 Grease the bottom of the crockpot with butter to prevent the chicken and sauce from sticking to it.